sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ## YANG schema
 1. YANG schema is written for every event.
 2. Schema is maintained in multiple files as one per source (src/sonic-yang-models/yang-events/events-bgp.yang)
-3. All the schema files are copied into one single location (e.g. /usr/shared/sonic/events) in the install image.
+3. All the schema files are copied into one single location in the install image, like config YANG models.
-4. The schema for processes running in host are copied into this location at image creation/install time.
-5. The schema for processes running inside the containers are held inside the containers and copied into the shared location on the first run.
-This allows for independent container upgrade scenarios.
-6. NB clients could use the schema to understand/analyze the events
+4. This schema could be published in an global/shared repo for use by external consumer of the events.

 ## Event APIs
 The Event API is provided as part of libswsscommon with API definition in a header file.